 Suede is a great option if you want to swap the punky vibe of leather jackets for something sophisticated, classy, and authentic.
 Not that a suede jacket can’t also look badass.
 Check out this dashing suede bomber jacket by Dunhill to see what we mean.

-Best for: off-duty fashion that’s stylish without being showy.
+Best for: Off-duty fashion that’s stylish without being showy.

-Saint Laurent: Best trucker leather jacket
+Hugo Boss: Best trucker leather jacket for men

 Something about that pointed classic collar also makes us think of David Bowie’s leather jacket on the front of the Heroes album.
 And who wouldn’t want to look like Ziggy Stardust himself?